 Conclusion

 It’s reasonable that when you think “drain cleaner,” baking soda isn’t the first thing that comes to mind.
-However, you should be aware that the household staple is beneficial in treating odors and clogged drains.
-This isn’t to imply you shouldn’t use the chemical remedies seen when needed.
+However, you should be aware that this household staple is beneficial in treating odors, cleaning, and unclogging drains, especially when used with vinegar.

-If you’re interested in learning what else baking soda can clean in your home, check out our post – Can Baking Soda Clean Carpets?
+If you’re interested in learning what else baking soda can clean in your home, check out our posts – Does Baking Soda Clean Bathtubs?